Hey, I'm Zoltán Matók, a senior fullstack iOS developer and UI designer from

 I open sourced the exported runtime headers for Xcode 6 (which were instrumental for finding the points in the Xcode runtime to hook into) and a GUI tool I wrote that can easily export runtime headers from any mac app.
 There’s also a blog post I wrote explaining the process of writing plugins for Xcode.

-I combined it with my love for machinimas.
-Unlocking achievements introduces players to different machinimas so that more people can experience the joy, awesomeness and hilarity of these gems.
+I combined tha game with my love for machinimas.
+Unlocking achievements introduces players to various machinimas so that more people can experience the joy, awesomeness and hilarity of these gems.
 The game was intended as a celebration of gamer culture.

-The app is currently being updated because there are a lot of links pointing to videos that don’t exist anymore, video playback is sadly somewhat broken and the UI also needs some updating.
-You know, from the iPhone 5 form factor... 🙈.
+The app is currently being updated because there are a lot of links pointing to videos that don’t exist anymore, video playback is sadly broken somewhat and the UI also needs updating.

 GameInformer had no mobile app or mobile optimized site at the time (they only released a mobile optimized site in July, 2018 😭) and as an avid reader I wanted to have a better experience reading their site so I wrote GamingNews which parses the RSS feed of their site and crawls the page of each article to parse out review scores, images, videos and comments.
 It was originally called GI Reader, but the app was rejected on copyright grounds and GameInformer refused to grant me permission to use their name in an unofficial app.
 I renamed the app but kept a disclamer on the about page and I display the names of the authors on the articles.